National Hispanic Heritage Month: Why Our Economy Would Crumble Without Latinos

 Jose Robles: President and CEO, United Services Automobile Association

-Paul Fabara: EVP/Head of Global Credit Administration, American Express
+Paul Fabara: EVP and Head of Global Credit Administration, American Express

 Fabara is responsible for worldwide credit, collections and fraud operations for American Express, a wide-reaching global credit card company.